joakim-brannstrom/dextool/plugin/mutate/doc/design/usability/report.md

 The user is wondering if there are tests in (b) that verify a unique aspect of the software and thus should be moved from (b) to (a).

+The user wants to be able to inspect the uniqueness and overlap between test cases at detail to discern how and if they could be changed to be of higher quality.

 # SPC-report_minimal_set
 partof: REQ-overlap_between_test_cases
 ###